 We may call ourselves ‘The Land of the Midnight Sun,’ but sometimes we like it when it gets dark.
-It means that the Northern Lights are coming out for a dance!
+It means that the Northern Lights are in season!

 You can view them from your bedroom window, or outside.
 Klondike Experience offers a Northern Lights tour, where they can take you up to the top of the Midnight Dome to get the grand view.